 The specially selected scholars will work across six partner institutions in Africa, including at the Medical Research Council Unit The Gambia at LSHTM (MRC Unit The Gambia), the Medical Research Council/Uganda Virus Research Institute and LSHTM Uganda Research Unit (MRC/UVRI and LSHTM Uganda Research Unit), Zambart at the University of Zambia, CDT-Africa Center for Innovative Drug Development and Therapeutic Trials for Africa at Addis Ababa University in Ethiopia, The Health Research Unit Zimbabwe (THRU ZIM) at the Biomedical Research and Training Institute, and the ZVITAMBO Institute of Maternal and Child Health Research in Zimbabwe.

-This programme is embedded within the Wellcome-funded CREATE PhD Programme, which aims to support 25 UK healthcare professionals to undertake PhDs in global health.
+This scheme - the Platinum Jubilee Health Training Programme - is embedded within the Wellcome-funded CREATE PhD Programme, which aims to support 25 UK healthcare professionals to undertake PhDs in global health.
 The Programme is led by LSHTM, and includes four other UK partner institutions as well as the six African partner institutions.

 The funding will enable 25 African fellows to undergo a three-year PhD programme, partnered with the UK fellows, creating a unique, blended and integrated cohort.
 The CREATE Programme fellows will be jointly supervised by both UK and African institution supervisor, will receive peer-peer support and mentoring.
 It will equip them with the skills necessary to become global health leaders.

 In addition, the programme will also train both the UK and African supervisors of fellows so that they can effectively support their students and jointly guide them through their PhD.